Born and working in London.

 in the early 1980's.

 2012 In May, 2012, I restored the Henry Moore wax portrait figure, originally made for Madame Tussauds in 1995.
-This figure is being shown at The Holburne Museum in Bath, UK. as part of their exhibition 'Presence.
-The Art of Portrait Sculpture', until 2nd September 2012.
+This figure was shown at The Holburne Museum in Bath, UK. as part of their exhibition 'Presence.
+The Art of Portrait Sculpture', in September 2012.
 This figure and my waxwork of Sir David Hockney, have been on extended loan to The Royal College of Art, for many years.

-2011 Commission to produce a portrait bust of Noor Inayat Khan GC., MBE., Croix de Guerre.
+2011 Commissioned by The Noor Inayat Khan Memorial Trust to produce a portrait bust of Noor Inayat Khan GC., MBE., Croix de Guerre.
 Noor was a World War II, SOE wireless operator, dropped into occupied Paris in 1944.
 She was captured, imprisoned and tortured, by the Gestapo.
 She revealed nothing.
 The bust is to be sited in Gordon Square, Bloomsbury, Central London.

 2010 Commissioned by the Vincent Square Residents' Association to create